singhvik/singhvik.github.io/_posts/2020-08-14-dockerfile-best-practices.md

 ### How caching in docker build works

 A Docker image consists of read-only layers each of which represents a dockerfile instruction/step.
-When a docker build is run if the step or instruction is unchanged then a cache from a previos build is used and the step is not actually exectued.
+When a docker build is run if the step or instruction is unchanged then a cache from a previous build is used and the step is not actually executed.
 As soon as a step is changed, cache of all the subsequent steps are also invalidated.

 This is why you should always:

 **_Order your steps from least to most frequently changing steps to optimize caching._**

 Lets see an example.
-Say you want to install ssh to our nginx-alipine image.
+Say you want to install ssh to our nginx-alpine image.

 ```